 It is a well-known fact that frequent and heavy consumption of alcohol is not good for health.
 Excessive consumption of alcohol is associated with an increased risk of high blood pressure, heart failure, stroke and other complications.
 However, there are many who believe that moderate intake of alcohol can offer benefits, especially for the heart.

-According to a 2018 study published in the medical journal The Lancet, there is no safe limit when it comes to intake of alcohol.
+According to a 2018 study published in the medical journal The Lancet, there is no safe limit when it comes to the intake of alcohol.
 This is also true for red wine which is believed by many to possess health-protective properties.
 So, what does this mean?
 Let us find out in this article.
 But before that, we should first understand what constitutes moderate alcohol intake and recognize its overall effects on health and physical well-being.

 Does alcohol in moderate quantity offer any benefit?